Iran tests new cruise missile

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-TEHRAN: Iran announced the "successful test" of a new cruise missile with a range of over 1,350 kilometres on Saturday, coinciding with celebrations for the country´s 1979 Islamic revolution.
+Iran announced the "successful test" of a new cruise missile with a range of over 1,350-km on Saturday, coinciding with celebrations for the country’s 1979 Islamic revolution.

-"The test of the Hoveizeh cruise missile was carried out successfully at a range of 1,200 kilometres (840 miles) and accurately hit the set target," Defence Minister Amir Hatami said, quoted on state television which broadcast footage of its launch.
+"The test of the Hoveizeh cruise missile was carried out successfully at a range of 1,200-km and accurately hit the set target," Defence Minister Amir Hatami said, quoted on state television which broadcast footage of its launch.

 "It can be ready in the shortest possible time and flies at a very low altitude," he said.